message/iata/LK.md

-Published 20.08.2021
+Published 23.08.2021
-1. Passengers are not allowed to enter if in the past 14 days they have been in or transited through Angola, Argentina, Bolivia, Botswana, Brazil, Chile, Colombia, Ecuador, Eswatini, French Guiana, Guyana, India, Lesotho, Mozambique, Namibia, Paraguay, Peru, South Africa, Suriname, Uruguay, Venezuela, Zambia or Zimbabwe.
+1. Passengers are not allowed to enter if in the past 14 days they have been in or transited through Angola, Argentina, Bolivia, Botswana, Brazil, Chile, Colombia, Ecuador, Eswatini, French Guiana, Guyana, Lesotho, Mozambique, Namibia, Paraguay, Peru, South Africa, Suriname, Uruguay, Venezuela, Zambia or Zimbabwe.
 2. Passengers must have an approval from the Foreign Ministry of Sri Lanka by sending an email to: <a href="mailto:entry.permission@mfa.gov.lk">entry.permission@mfa.gov.lk</a> and to <a href="mailto:caaslpaz@caa.lk">caaslpaz@caa.lk</a> .
 - This does not apply to:
 - nationals and dual nationals of Sri Lanka staying in a designated quarantine hotel;